aroundthecode/configmap2consul/docs/source/index.rst

 ..
-ConifgMap2Consul documentation master file, created by sphinx-quickstart on Thu Nov 22 12:43:48 2018.
+ConfigMap2Consul documentation master file, created by sphinx-quickstart on Fri May 24 09:14:04 2019.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.